 In Speed control mode the Set Point Adjust knob sets the desired speed.
-If the engine is operating above the set speed, the controller will increase the current to the dynamometer, increasing the load on the engine, and slowing it down to the set speed.
+If the engine is operating above the set speed, the controller will increase the current to the dynamometer, increasing the load on the engine, and slowing it.
 If the engine is incapable of reaching the set speed at a given throttle, the engine will operate at a speed below the set point, and the dynamometer will be completely unloaded.
-For best results the PID gains must be carefully adjusted.
+For best results the Proportional, Integral and Differential control gains (PID) must be carefully adjusted as described later in this manual.